Las Vigas: History

 Las Vigas and its surrounding communities had been demanding the creation of an independent municipal government since at least 2014.
 On 31 August 2021, the Guerrero state congress approved the formation of the municipality of Las Vigas from nineteen localities previously belonging to San Marcos.
 The state constitutional amendment establishing the municipality was passed on 13 January 2022 and went into force on 21 May 2022.

 Administration

 Las Vigas will hold its first elections as an independent municipality in 2024.
 The municipal government of Las Vigas will consist of a municipal president, a councillor (Spanish: síndico), and six trustees (regidores).

 Demographics

-In the 2020 Mexican Census, the localities that now comprise the municipality of Las Vigas recorded a population of 9449 inhabitants.
+In the 2020 INEGI census, the localities that now comprise the municipality of Las Vigas recorded a population of 9449 inhabitants.
 The municipal seat, also named Las Vigas, recorded a population of 4762 inhabitants in the 2020 Census.

 Economy and infrastructure

 The flat land of Las Vigas is well suited for farming and animal husbandry.
 The municipality is irrigated by the Nexpa River and the Revolución Mexicana reservoir on that river.
 Fishing and artisanal salt production are practised in Tecomate Lagoon.

 Mexican Federal Highway 200 runs through the municipal seat, connecting it with San Marcos and Acapulco to the west, and Cruz Grande and Ometepec to the east.

 Secondary education is available in Las Vigas, including a preparatory school for the Autonomous University of Guerrero.